cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 <HighlightBox type="synopsis">

+In this section you will learn how to:

+* Install Ignite CLI
+* Scaffold a blockchain
+* Use the CLI
+* Start the Ignite UI server
+* Send your first message

 Before diving into the details of how Ignite CLI helps you scaffold the basics for your application blockchain make sure to understand the main concepts presented in the following sections:

 * [A Blockchain App Architecture](../2-main-concepts/architecture.md)